Distributional Soft Actor-Critic: Off-Policy Reinforcement Learning for Addressing Value Estimation Errors: Introduction

 \section{Introduction}

-Deep neural networks (NNs) provide rich representations that can enable reinforcement learning (RL) algorithms to master a variety of challenging domains, from games to robotic control \cite{mnih2015DQN,silver2016mastering,mnih2016A3C,silver2017mastering,duan2020hierarchical}.
+\IEEEPARstart{D}{eep} neural networks (NNs) provide rich representations that can enable reinforcement learning (RL) algorithms to master a variety of challenging domains, from games to robotic control \cite{mnih2015DQN,silver2016mastering,mnih2016A3C,silver2017mastering,duan2020hierarchical}.
 However, most RL algorithms tend to learn unrealistically high state-action values (i.e., Q-values), known as overestimations, thereby resulting in suboptimal policies.

-The overestimations of RL were first found in Q-learning algorithm \cite{watkins1989Q-learning}, which is the prototype of most existing value-based RL algorithms \cite{sutton2018reinforcement}.
-For this algorithm, \citet{van2016double_DQN} demonstrated that any kind of estimation errors can induce an upward bias, irrespective of whether these errors are caused by system noise, function approximation, or any other sources.
-The overestimation bias is firstly induced by the max operator over all noisy Q-estimates of the same state, which tends to prefer overestimated to underestimated Q-values \cite{thrun1993issues}.
+The overestimations of RL were first found in the Q-learning algorithm \cite{watkins1989Q-learning}, which is the prototype of most existing value-based RL algorithms \cite{sutton2018reinforcement}.
+For this algorithm, van Hasselt \emph{et al.} (2016) demonstrated that any kind of estimation errors can induce an upward bias, irrespective of whether these errors are caused by system noise, function approximation, or any other sources \cite{van2016double_DQN}.
+The overestimation bias is firstly induced by the max operator over all noisy Q-estimates of the same state, which tends to prefer overestimated to underestimated Q-values \cite{thrun1993issues,lee2013bias,lee2019bias}.
 This overestimation bias will be further propagated and exaggerated through the temporal difference learning \cite{sutton2018reinforcement}, wherein the Q-estimate of a state is updated using the Q-estimate of its subsequent state.
 Deep RL algorithms, such as Deep Q-Networks (DQN) \cite{mnih2015DQN}, employ a deep NN to estimate the Q-value.
-Although the deep NN can provide rich representations with the potential for low asymptotic approximation errors, overestimations still exist, even in deterministic environments \cite{van2016double_DQN,Fujimoto2018TD3}. \citet{Fujimoto2018TD3} shows that the overestimation problem also persists in actor-critic RL, such as Deterministic Policy Gradient (DPG) and Deep DPG (DDPG) \cite{silver2014DPG,lillicrap2015DDPG}.
+Although the deep NN can provide rich representations with the potential for low asymptotic approximation errors, overestimations still exist, even in deterministic environments \cite{van2016double_DQN,Fujimoto2018TD3}.
+Fujimoto \emph{et al.} (2018) showed that the overestimation problem also persists in actor-critic RL \cite{Fujimoto2018TD3}, such as Deterministic Policy Gradient (DPG) and Deep DPG (DDPG) \cite{silver2014DPG,lillicrap2015DDPG}.
+In practice, inaccurate estimation exists in almost all RL algorithms because, on the one hand, any algorithm will introduce some estimation biases and variances, simply due to the true Q-values are initially unknown \cite{sutton2018reinforcement}.
+On the other hand, function approximation errors are usually unavoidable.
+This is particularly problematic because inaccurate estimation can cause arbitrarily suboptimal actions to be overestimated, resulting in a suboptimal policy.